Page #2 of Google is a good place and a bad place. Bad because it's "so close, yet so far". Good because with just a few tweaks you can be on Page #1

 Within the rounded brackets insert the actual length of the video.

-Technique Three - Adjust the SEO Title
+3. Adjust Your SEO Title

 Look closely at your SEO title and see if you can implement any of the following: